Does First Offender Show Up on Background Check? (Bad News)

 First time offender felonies are usually still quite serious.
 In most states, the best that individuals can hope for as far as their background check is concerned is serving the sentence and seeing if expungement is possible.

 This will depend largely on state laws regarding felony sentencing and first time offenders.
-It’s easy to know how long does a felony stay on your record, it’s forever unless you have it expunged.
+It’s easy to know how long a felony will remain on your record, it’s forever unless you have it expunged.

 First Time Misdemeanor